-Today, as I stated earlier, we are ordaining an elder here.
-To be an elder is to be a servant of all.
+Today, as I stated earlier, we are ordaining men to be deacons in our congregation.
+To be a deacon is to be a servant of all.
 It is to be willing to be a foot-washer, a person who will be ever-willing to put his own needs and desires secondary to the needs of others.
 It is a calling, and not a choice, for no one can serve in this way unless they have first been filled and commissioned by The Holy Spirit.
-Today, as I preach the elders charge, I would like to use the contents of The Ark of The Covenant, as a spiritual example of what will be required to serve in the capacity that Jesus would have us, as leaders of His Body, to serve.
+Today, as I preach the charge for these men, I would like to use the contents of The Ark of The Covenant, as a spiritual example of what will be required to serve in the capacity that Jesus would have us to as leaders of His Body.
 To be a selfless servant of The Kingdom, one must have: 1) The Calling of God; 2) The Provision of God; and 3) The Word of God.
 Please allow me to explain.